 They did a fairly good job in the US and UK region - but they went over 500 ms in Japan and Bangalore.
 Other regions like Singapore and Sao Paolo has an average score.

 The uptime test wasn't all that great either.
 A website hosted on Verio was up for only 99.87% of the time.
 It might seem like a lot - but actually, this means that a website is down for nearly an hour every month.

 In a market where many good providers can deliver an uptime of 99.99% and better, this output disappointed me.

 So, in order to wrap up this Verio review, I'd like to start with the things that I liked about this provider.
 There are a couple:

 Easy to use

 Verio offers easy solutions and makes it even less complicated when it comes to adding resources.
 Even though they only offer the vDeck control panel, you will be able to install scripts using Mojo Marketplace without any hassle.

-The truth is, I haven't seen any good customer reviews online for their customer support.
-This goes for both their sales and technical support.
 Verio does offer a live chat option, but it takes them a lot of time to get back to you.

-Verio Review – Are They Worth It?
+Verio Review – The Verdict

 - Upgrading the plan is straightforward

-- Pricing is too high and full of loopholes.
+- Pricing is too high

 - No cPanel

-- Shitty customer support
+- Awful customer support